syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 }
 {% endhighlight %}
 ## Adding Phases
 Any number of phases can be added by using the phases collection, as shown in the following code.
-Offset is used to define the phase’s distance from the left side of the lane or from the previous phase.
+Offset is used to define the phase's distance from the left side of the lane or from the previous phase.
 {% highlight js %}
 var swimlane = {
     type: "swimlane",